Rath2601/core_java/README.md

 ---
 ### **SUPER : (INHERITANCE)**

-1. can't use super in static content (methods)
-2. constructor call must be the first statement in constructor. (using super) (only one constructor can be called from a constructor)

-4. can be used to call **variable** of parent class (super.parentClassVariable .. both static & non-static) (but static should be accessed only with class name)
+* Can't use super in static method or block. can’t use for static variable but could use for static variable in non static method (not recommended)
+* Can call parent's constructor with its param but as first statement using super (can be called only from child constructor, Constructor chaining)
-5. can be used to call **method** of parent class (super.parentClassMethod .. both static & non-static) (but static should be accessed only with class name)
-    (If parent's method not implemented in child class no need to use super)
+* Can be used to call variable & method of parent class (both static & non-static) (but static should be accessed only with class name)  (If parent's method not implemented in child class no need to use super)
-6. Can call parent's constructor with its param.(can be called **only** from child constructor, Constructor chaining)

 ### **THIS : (ENCAPSULATION)**